Ryuk17/Aura/README.md

 ## Welcome to Ryuk

-This repository is about Speech processing, Speech ehancement, Speech separation, Speech recognition.
+This repository is about Speech processing, Speech ehancement, Speech separation, Speech recognition and etc.

 ### What's in it